 - Think about adding a monthly dance "theme" to P.E. classes, so students can learn new types of dance moves each month.
 Have individual classrooms come up with dance activity ideas, and ask the principal (or a committee) to pick a winning activity to highlight at school each month.

 - Work with your school's sports teams and cheerleaders to come up with some school-spirit dance competitions.
 Ideas could include a contest for a new school dance theme, or the best school touchdown dance based on celebrations by your favorite NFL players.
-Challenge students to be like their favorite NFL players on "Dancing with the Stars".

 Start a before- or after-school dance club.